 Putting on shoes, bras, and underwear can be very challenging for seniors.
 A few companies specialize in making this easier for people with limited mobility.

-While adaptive clothing can help your loved one remain independent, it may indicate that their care needs are rising.
+While adaptive senior clothing can help your loved one remain independent, it may indicate that their care needs are rising.
 If your loved one is having trouble with activities of daily living (ADLs) such as dressing, toileting, or maintaining hygiene like they used to, it could be time to consider whether they need extra assistance.

 Disclaimer: A Place for Mom received no compensation from the makers of these products and makes no formal endorsement as to their quality.
 Readers are urged to conduct their own research.